 The mountainside here is deeply hewn by steep ravines which at their base have raging torrents in winter but double as dried ditches during the arid summer months; this is particularly true of the valley of the Callels which joins the Cosprons at Cosprons.

-After many years of closed dereliction, Batterie de la Galline is now open for viewing.
-A small association, L’Association La Galline’ [ www.lagalline.net 06.63.82.29.68 email@example.com ] has taken on the titanic task of renovation and injection of function into its status.
+After many years of closed dereliction, a small association, L’Association La Galline’ [ www.lagalline.net 06.63.82.29.68 firstname.lastname@example.org ] has taken on the titanic task of renovation and injection of function into its status..

 It is a paradox of construction for on the gateposts of its very impressive drawbridge entry it displays ‘built between 1885-6’; but why?
 Was it a training ground for French sappers during a boring piece of peacetime, or was there another purpose?
 There are stories of it being built during the turgid times of Phylloxera and equally it may well have been a deterrent to further potential invading Spaniards who in 1870 had taken advantage of the more northerly Franco-Prussian war and invaded French Catalonia.

 Considering it is constructed from severe well hewn rock and built in a strong military manner in a commanding position, it is very extraordinarily intimidating and would have been difficult to breach by any army stupid enough to climb this monstrous hill.

 The views from here in all directions are stunning.
 There is a tantalising suggestion that Tour de Madeloc is not far away and no more difficult a climb than the current one, but it is suggested this extension be the topic for another much longer day out or left to mountain goats.